 The Cotton Foundation was created in 1955 as a 501(c)3 organization to give U.S. cotton’s agribusiness allies opportunities to support the U.S. cotton industry over and above the products and services these firms provide.
 Membership includes banks, seed companies, chemical and equipment manufacturers, publishers and others whose success depends at least in part on U.S. cotton and who share a common concern for a healthy U.S. cotton industry.

-Agribusiness members’ dues support general research and education projects while some members’ grants over and above their dues fund special projects.
-The combination of these general and special projects enables the Foundation to more effectively carry out its overall mission of strengthening U.S. cotton’s position in the highly competitive fiber market.
-In fact, these general and special projects are chosen specifically to help the Foundation achieve its mission through the following major goals:
+Agribusiness members’ dues support general research and education projects.
+For 2018-19, Foundation member dues are supporting nine general research and education projects at a $197,000 funding level.
+These general projects along with special projects, which are supported by some Foundation members from grants over and above their dues, are enabling the Foundation to more effectively carry out its overall mission of strengthening U.S. cotton’s position in the highly competitive fiber market.
+All these projects are chosen specifically to help the Foundation achieve its mission through the following major goals:

 - support present Foundation leadership and member education programs;